Manufacturing Research & Development Tax Credit Study

 The internal revenue code, section 41, outlines the requirements for the R&D credit, however, the high-level requirements for an activity to qualify can be summarized by the “four-part test” as explained in the right column.

 If your activities satisfy this four-part test, the associated wages, supply costs, and/or third-party contractor expenses could qualify towards the tax credit.
 We often see the credit amount to 10% of those qualified expenses.

 If an operations manager ($100,000 in 2020 wages) spent the entirety of 2020 evaluating how to improve the speed and reliability of a particular manufacturing line for a new product, the tax credit for their development efforts could amount to $10,000.
 Furthermore, if the employee assisted in the manufacturing of a prototype and the raw materials associated with the prototype amounted to $50,000 you could be eligible for an additional $5,000 in tax benefit, or a combined $15,000.

-All employees involved in the development efforts associated with the purpose of improving the manufacturing process or developing the prototype are eligible for the credit.
-From meetings with Customers to discuss the specifications and requirements of their product to testing the materials used in the prototype, a variety of activities and expenses associated with the development efforts can be taken via the R&D tax credit.
+All employees involved in the development efforts to improve the manufacturing process or develop the prototype are eligible for the credit.
+From meetings with Customers to discuss the specifications and requirements of their product to testing the materials used in the prototype, various activities and expenses associated with the development efforts can be taken via the R&D tax credit.

 Commonly qualified activities:

 - Development of manufacturing processes associated with new product fabrication and assembly

 - Adjustments to current manufacturing lines to improve manufacturing performance (speed, precision, labor required, etc)